 |Mary D. Nichols|

-The Environmental Law Institute (ELI) is pleased to announce that the ELI 2014 Environmental Achievement Award will be presented to:
+The Environmental Law Institute (ELI) was pleased to present the ELI 2014 Environmental Achievement Award to:

 - Mary D. Nichols, Chairman of the California Air Resources Board, appointed in 2007 by Gov. Schwarzenegger and reappointed in 2011 by Governor Brown; honored by Time Magazine in 2013 as one of the 100 most influential people in the world; and